zemacedo99/Replication-Package/README.md

 # Replication Package

 This project aims to retrieve scholarly article information from multiple sources like Scopus, IEEE Xplore, and Engineering Village (Inspec).
-It efficiently extracts details such as titles, authors, publication years, venues, and links to the articles.
+It efficiently extracts details such as titles, authors, publication years, venues, venues types, and links to the articles.

 ## Setup and Installation